nedumay/FitnessTrainer/README.md

 3. Exercise list.
 4. Exercise tracking (under development).

-Currently in the works: Porting an application into fragments...
+Currently in the works: Notification...

 API in development: